grafana/mimir/pkg/scheduler/DESIGN.md

 In real-world scenarios queries to the degraded query component are often slow enough to hit timeouts, and the majority of those queries will be expected to fail until the component recovers.
+It is not a goal of the new design to solve the problem of latency in the degraded query component, whether through rate limiting of the queries dequeued to that component or through any other intervention.

 #### Constraints